amkelly/amkelly.github.io/lists.md

             if max <= len(e): max = len(e)
         print(max)

 Which additionally, prints particularly long entries, so I can see if there are problems with the underlying data.

+and then I decided to pad the lists so all the lists would be the same length, this is useful often with bad data in pandas:

+    #pad lists so they're all the same length.
+    for f in reworked_column:
+        while len(f) < max:
+            f.append(None)
+    '''